-Daniel Waggoner is a research economist and policy adviser with the macroeconomics group of the research department of the Federal Reserve Bank of Atlanta.
+Daniel Waggoner is a research economist and adviser on the macroeconomics and monetary policy team in the research department of the Federal Reserve Bank of Atlanta.
 His interests include Bayesian econometrics and economic and mathematical modeling.

 Before joining the Fed, he was an assistant professor of mathematics at Agnes Scott College and, before that, a visiting assistant professor at Lehigh University.
 Dr. Waggoner's work has been published in a number of journals, including the Review of Economic Studies, Journal of Econometrics, and Transactions of the American Mathematical Society.